Adi Bichman

 Adi Maia Bichman (עדי מאיה ביכמן; born February 5, 1983) is an Israeli former swimmer who swam in the 2000 Olympics.

 She attended Rice University on an athletic scholarship.
+She is the director of the Faculty of Health Professions at the Ono Academic College.

 2000 Sydney Olympics

 She participated in the 2000 Summer Olympics in Sydney, where she swam in the 400m and 800m freestyle, as well as the 400m medley.

 2000 Olympic times

 She swam in Heat 1 of the 400 meter freestyle at the Sydney Olympics and placed seventh with a time of 4:27.33, not finishing in the top eight times to qualify for the final heat.
 In the 400 meter Individual Medley, she placed eighth, in Heat 3, with a time of 5:06.72.
 In the 800 meter freestyle, she came in twenty-fifth overall with a time of 9:01.90.

 International competition highlights

 In International competition many of her personal bests were in the following events: